 Most children are now vaccinated against whooping cough but it has been rearing its head again lately due to the anti-vax movement.
 Extremely infectious, it starts with a dry cough which develops into intense coughing with a ‘whooping’ noise.
 Other symptoms include a fever, runny noise and vomiting after coughing.
 Luckily, if your child is vaccinated their chances of getting whooping cough are slim – and if they do, it will be a lot milder.
 It is however extremely dangerous for babies and pregnant women.
 If your child does catch it, unfortunately the incubation period is between six and 21 days so they might be off preschool for a while, and antibiotics are definitely required.

 It can be really hard to see your child struggling with vomiting, stomach cramps and diarrhoea – the most common symptoms of a tummy virus (such as gastroenteritis).
 Most take between a few days and a week to clear up, and usually only rest and comfort is required but just make sure they get plenty of fluids as dehydration can lead to more serious problems.

 6. Hand, foot and mouth disease

 Sounds gross, and it kind of is.
-Signs of this are painful sores in your child’s mouth and throat, with often red blisters that also appear on their hands and soles of their feet and can last for up to ten days.
+Signs of this common viral infection are painful sores in your child’s mouth and throat, and often red blisters also appear on their hands and soles of their feet and can last for up to ten days.
 Ibuprofen, rest and fluids are the best treatments.

 Also called ‘pink eye,’ conjunctivitis is where the tissue lining the eyelids is inflamed with the telltale signs being red and crusty eyes, yellow discharge and blurred vision.
 It’s highly contagious and antibiotic drops are usually required, however usually they will only be out of preschool for a day or two.